The 19th edition of the Reykjavík International Film Festival will take place between September 29th and October 9th, 2022.

 “People were telling me: “In Iceland you will feel as if you are on the moon”.
 So, I went there and discovered that compared to Iceland the moon is boring.
 And to see movies there was really special.
 Thank you”.

 Honorary Retrospective – This section offers a rare opportunity to see the classic films directed by each year’s recipient of the RIFF Honorary Award glint on the silver screen.
-Our guests of honour in 2019 were Claire Denis, John Hawkes, and Katja Adomeit.
+Our guests of honor in 2021 were Mia Hansen-Løven, Joachim Trier and Debby Harry.

-Country in Focus – Each year we shine a spotlight on a national cinema.
-Austria was in focus in our 2019 edition.
+Country in Focus – Each year we shine a spotlight in a national cinema.
+The Netherlands was in focus in our 2021 edition.
+Our country in focus for 2022 edition will be shortly revealed.

 Midnight chills –Horror movies and genre cinema have long since become a regular part of festival programming all over the world and now RIFF puts this genre into the spotlight.